icyleaf/openwrt-dist/readme.md

 Build with GitHub Action Workflow daily.

 This project is only for OpenWRT routers.
-Currently it's based on 2203.
+Currently it's based on snapshot and 23.05.0-rc3.

 [You may want original project here.](http://openwrt-dist.sourceforge.net)